-Avoid writing down passwords on paper on storing them online on the cloud (ex., Google Docs or Sheets).
+Avoid writing down passwords on paper or storing them online on the cloud (ex., Google Docs Or Sheets).

 You can also use two-factor authentication (2FA or two-step verification) to add a layer of security to your account.

-Two-factor authentication is an extra step in the login process requiring you to enter additional information before allowing access to your account.
+Two-factor authentication is an extra step in the login process that requires you to enter additional information before allowing access to your account.

 If you enable 2FA on Amazon, the site will send a code or one-time password to your mobile number or email address after you enter your Amazon account password, depending on your chosen verification method.